ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 0

+## distributed_push_down_limit (#distributed-push-down-limit}

+LIMIT will be applied on each shard separatelly.
+Usually you don't need to use it, since this will be done automatically if it is possible, i.e. for simple query SELECT FROM LIMIT.

+Possible values:

+-  0 - Disabled
+-  1 - Enabled

+!!! note "Note"
+    That with this setting the result of the query may be inaccurate.

 ## optimize_skip_unused_shards_limit {#optimize-skip-unused-shards-limit}

 Limit for number of sharding key values, turns off `optimize_skip_unused_shards` if the limit is reached.